zuzia-app/zuzia-releases/README.md

 ## Releases
 This repository hosts only the **stable public releases** of Zuzia Agent.
 Each release is thoroughly tested and ready for deployment in production environments.

+## Get Started with Zuzia
+Interested in unlocking advanced server management and monitoring features?
+**[Sign up on our main website](https://zuzia.app)** to explore how Zuzia can streamline your workflow.
+Already have an account?
+Visit **[my.zuzia.app](https://my.zuzia.app)** to log in and start managing your servers with ease.